lucifer1004/DocumenterTypst.jl/assets/documenter.typ

   ]
 }

-#let extended_heading(level: 0, outlined: true, within-block: false, body) = {
+#let extended_heading(level: 0, outlined: true, body) = context {
-  // Add pagebreak for level 1 and 2 headings, unless they are within a block (like admonition) if not within-block and level <= 2 {
+  // Add pagebreak for level 1 and 2 headings, unless they are within a container if level <= 2 and not in-container.get() {
     pagebreak(weak: true)
   }